Qumulo/getting-started-guide/_includes/content-reuse/cnq-guide-azure/deployment-agnostic-cluster-persistent-storage.md

    1. {{site.cnq.reviewExecPlan}}

-      Terraform creates resources according the execution plan and displays:
+      Terraform creates resources according the execution plan  and displays your deployment's unique name.

-      * The `Apply complete!` message with a count of added resources

-      * The names of the created Storage Accounts

-      * Your deployment's unique name

 For example:

       ```
-      Apply complete!
-Resources: 15 added, 0 changed, 0 destroyed.

-      Outputs:

-      bucket_names = [
-        "{{site.exampleStorageAccountName1}}",
-        "{{site.exampleStorageAccountName2}}",
-        "{{site.exampleStorageAccountName3}}",
-        "{{site.exampleStorageAccountName4}}",
-      ]
       deployment_unique_name = "{{site.cnq.deploymentUniqueNameExampleAzure}}"
-      ...
       ```

       {% include tip.html content="You will need the `deployment_unique_name` value to deploy your cluster." %}